rick-thomason/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Create Resources (Create Resource Group w/ Windows 10 and Ubuntu Virtual Machine) with Microsoft Azure
+- Create Resources (Create Resource Group w/ Windows 10 and Ubuntu Virtual Machines) with Microsoft Azure
 - Use Remote Desktop to Connect to Windows 10 VM and Install Wireshark
 - Open Wireshark and Filter for IMCP Traffic
 - Ping Public Websites and Observe Traffic in Wireshark